SecretFoundation/SNIPs/SNIP-721.md

 ```

 ### BatchBurnNft
 BatchBurnNft is used to burn multiple tokens.
-The message sender may specify a list of tokens to burn in each `Burn` object, and any `memo` provided will be applied to every token burned in that one `Burn` object.
+The message sender may specify a list of tokens to burn in each `Burn` object, and any `memo` provided must be applied to every token burned in that one `Burn` object.
 The message sender will usually list every token to be burned in one `Burn` object, but if a different memo is needed for different tokens being burned, multiple `Burn` objects may be listed.
 Each individual burning of a token must show separately in transaction histories.
 The message sender must have permission to burn all the tokens listed.
 Implementation details regarding who is authorized to burn tokens is left to the contract developer.
 The [reference implementation](https://github.com/baedrik/snip721-reference-impl) allows only the token owner and anyone else with valid transfer approval to burn a token.

 ##### Request
 ```